Lapidis2/wireframing/README.md

 Wireframes help align the team's vision by outlining the layout, functionality, and flow of a product early in the design process.
 For example, in our [Figma wireframe project](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f), clear placement of navigation, filters, and booking sections helps designers and developers understand the user journey.
 This shared visual reference improves collaboration, reduces misunderstandings, and speeds up decision-making.

+## Wireframing in Practice

+### Real-World Scenario:
+In the early stages of designing the [Project Airbnb](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f) interface, wireframes revealed a usability issue: users had difficulty locating the booking button due to its placement below the fold on smaller screens.
+During the wireframing phase, this issue was identified through team reviews and user walkthroughs.

+### Resolution:
+The design team repositioned the booking button higher on the page and made it more visually prominent.
+This adjustment improved the visibility of key actions and streamlined the user journey.

+### Impact:
+Because the issue was caught during the wireframing phase—before any development began—it saved time, avoided costly rework, and improved the overall user experience.

+### Conclusion:
+Wireframing plays a critical role in identifying usability issues early, aligning teams, and ensuring the final product is intuitive and user-friendly.
+It acts as a blueprint that reduces risk, enhances collaboration, and leads to more effective design decisions.